 3. DO YOUR PRODUCTS BECOME DESIGNATED ORANGE DROP WASTE?

-The following five materials are obligated as Municipal Hazardous or Special Waste (MHSW) under the Rules for Stewards:
+The following two materials are obligated as Municipal Hazardous or Special Waste (MHSW) under the Rules for Stewards:

 - Antifreeze, and the containers in which they are contained